bronifty/node-streams-practice-aws-s3-fargate/README.md

 - This stream copies files from a source S3 bucket to either a destination s3 bucket or files.com bucket.
 - It is meant to run in Fargate.
 I am working on figuring out the best way to get it into Fargate as a Task definition.
 - The error handling is nonexistent.
 I am working on that as well.
+- It works fine looping over the date folders and uploading files of size 2GB a piece.
+I would like to see it fully upload a single file before it moves on to the next file.
+It looks like it's trying to do it all at once (without promise.all) so obviously i need to look at the logic and put some console.logs in there to see what's going on.

 ### Setup